richardgmcmahon/librgm/xmatch/README.md

 idx2 is index to object in skycoord2. idx2 has the same number of elements as skycoord1. i.e. len(idx2) = len(skycoord2)

+You can create a new table using the columns from two tables using hstack.

+result = hstack([table1, table2[idx2])

 ### match_to_catalog_sky (SkyCoord method) [source](http://docs.astropy.org/en/stable/_modules/astropy/coordinates/sky_coordinate.html#SkyCoord.match_to_catalog_sky)